Myrmex/overview/cadmus/dev/frontend/app-setup.md

 npm i @myrmidon/cadmus-preview-pg @myrmidon/cadmus-preview-ui @myrmidon/cadmus-profile-core

 npm i @myrmidon/cadmus-refs-asserted-chronotope @myrmidon/cadmus-flags-pg @myrmidon/cadmus-flags-ui @myrmidon/cadmus-refs-asserted-ids @myrmidon/cadmus-refs-assertion @myrmidon/cadmus-refs-decorated-ids @myrmidon/cadmus-refs-doc-references @myrmidon/cadmus-refs-external-ids @myrmidon/cadmus-refs-historical-date @myrmidon/cadmus-mat-physical-size @myrmidon/cadmus-refs-lookup @myrmidon/cadmus-refs-proper-name @myrmidon/cadmus-state @myrmidon/cadmus-text-block-view @myrmidon/cadmus-thesaurus-editor @myrmidon/cadmus-thesaurus-list @myrmidon/cadmus-thesaurus-ui @myrmidon/cadmus-ui @myrmidon/cadmus-ui-flags-picker @myrmidon/cadmus-ui-pg @myrmidon/ng-mat-tools @myrmidon/ng-tools @myrmidon/paged-data-browsers @myrmidon/ngx-dirty-check @types/diff-match-patch diff-match-patch gravatar

+npm i @myrmidon/cadmus-text-ed @myrmidon/cadmus-text-ed-md
 ```

-The above packages are fairly typical, but you might well omit those you are not interested in, e.g. general parts or philology parts, or some of the bricks.
+The above packages are fairly typical, but you might well omit those you are not interested in, e.g. general parts or philology parts, or some [bricks](https://github.com/vedph/cadmus-bricks-shell-v2).
 Some of the legacy third party libraries may require `--force`.

 Typically you will also need **Monaco editor** and **Markdown**:

+- [NG essentials](https://github.com/cisstech/nge): `npm i @cisstech/nge monaco-editor`.
-- [ngx-markdown](https://github.com/jfcere/ngx-markdown) if you have components _displaying_ Markdown.
+- [ngx-markdown](https://github.com/jfcere/ngx-markdown) if you have components _displaying_ Markdown: `npm i ngx-markdown marked@^12.0.0`.
-- [ngx-monaco-editor](https://github.com/atularen/ngx-monaco-editor) or [this more recent version](https://github.com/miki995/ngx-monaco-editor-v2) if you components _using_ Markdown (like e.g. the general note part) or other languages in a Monaco-based editor.

-Please be sure to _follow the directions provided by each library_ when installing it.
+>Even though you usually all what you have to do is installing the listed packages, be sure to _follow the directions provided by each library_ when installing it.

 ## Set Environment Variables